ibm-cloud-docs/cephaas/host_unmap.md

 Use the `host-vol-delete` command and specify the `HOST-ID` along with the endpoint url and the volume ID that is associated with the host to unmap it.

 The `$sds_endpoint` is an environment variable that points to the endpoint provided to you when {{site.data.keyword.cephaas_short}} was configured.
 It is in the URL form.
 For example, `https://sds-cephaas.{uuid}.software-defined-storage.appdomain.cloud:{port number}/v1`.
+You can set the URL once and then not have to add it for every command.
+For guidance on how to set the URL, see [Config commands](/docs/cephaas?topic=cephaas-ic-sds-cli-reference&interface=cli#ic-config-commands).
 {: note}

 Run the following command to delete a single volume mapping from a host.